maggi1129/BarrenLandAnalysisCaseStudy/README.md

 # Future Scope
 - Can make it thread safe
 - Use frontend frameworks such as react or python to create visualisations
+- Can use spring for dependency injection
+- Can use a LRU memcache for common inputs